 Why is losing my faith a good thing?
 To find out the answer, we must understand the difference between faith and confidence.
-And, the meaning behind the word faith.
+And the meaning behind the word faith.

-The Best Thing That Could Happen
+The Best Thing That Ever Happened

 How Confidence and Faith Differ